OpenTreeOfLife/reference-taxonomy/registry/README.md

 [a Java program](../org/opentreeoflife/registry/Registry.java)
 in the org.opentreeoflife.registry
 package; the source code is in this repository.
-Its main operations are resolving (Registry.resolve method) and registering (Registry.register method) the nodes in a taxonomy against a registry.
+Its main operations are assigning registrations to the nodes in a taxonomy (Registry.assign method) and extending a registry with new registrations as needed so that all nodes in a taxonomy have assigned registrations (Registry.extend method).
 It references taxonomy support classes defined in the org.opentreeoflife.taxa package.
 It can be scripted using jython.
 To get an interactive jython interpreter, do: